 The amended IFRS 2 changes the definitions of a "vesting condition" and a "market condition" and adds definitions for a "performance condition" and a "service condition".
-The amendment clarifies that a performance target can be based on the operations (i.e. a non-market condition) of the Company or another entity in the same Company or the market price of the equity instruments of the Company or another entity in the same Company (i.e. a market condition); that a performance target can relate either to the performance of the Company as a whole or to some part of it (e.g. a division); and that the period for achieving a performance condition must not extend beyond the end of the related service period.
-In addition, a share market index target is not a performance condition because it not only reflects the performance of the Company but also of other entities outside the Company.
+The amendment clarifies that a performance target can be based on the operations (i.e. a non-market condition) of the Company and its subsidiaries or another entity in the same group or the market price of the equity instruments of the Company and its subsidiaries or another entity in the same group (i.e. a market condition); that a performance target can relate either to the performance of the Company and its subsidiaries as a whole or to some part of it (e.g. a division); and that the period for achieving a performance condition must not extend beyond the end of the related service period.
+In addition, a share market index target is not a performance condition because it not only reflects the performance of the Company and its subsidiaries but also of other entities outside the Company and its subsidiaries.
 The share-based payment arrangements with market conditions, non-market conditions or non-vesting conditions will be accounted for differently, and the aforementioned amendment will be applied prospectively to those share-based payments granted on or after January 1, 2017.